peterjc/thapbi-pict/docs/quick_start.rst

 In this illustrative flow chart of the default pipeline, the input paired FASTQ files are green, the intermediate per-sample FASTA and TSV files are yellow, and the output reports are in orange.
+The individual steps of the pipeline are dark blue boxes, and the ITS1 database is a pale blue cylinder.

 We will now describe how to run the ``thapbi_pict pipeline`` command, which will process the samples, make classifications, and summary reports.